 Gold or silver wire hand-embroidery.

 British Army buttons are as varied as cap badges.
-Each unit has its own unique regimental button and some have a second design for use on cap buttons.
+Each unit has its own unique regimental button, often with a crest and sometimes a crown.
+Some regiments have a second design for use on cap buttons.
 Most fall into 3 size categories:

 |Small||about 14mm diameter||for the cap and mess dress waistcoats (vests)|